windwp/windline.nvim/README.md

 # Status line

-You need to define a default statusline that will be used on all filetypes that do not define a custom one.
+You need to define a default status line that will be used on all filetypes that do not define a custom one.

 ```lua